 Unlike other vehicles, pedal cycles are not legally required to light up when conditions of seriously reduced visibility occur in daytime - but you're living dangerously if you don't.
 That's because this clause applies only to lights that are required to be fitted at all times as with a car; lights are not required to be fitted to a pedal cycle between sunrise and sunset.
 So even if the cycle has lights fitted and is ridden into a bank of fog, for example, they do not have to be switched on.
 Yes, the law is strange.

 'Lighting-up time' and the 'Hours of Darkness'

-Sunset to sunrise: that's lighting-up time, when drivers must also switch on their sidelights at least.
+Sunset to sunrise: that's lighting-up time when drivers must also switch on their sidelights at least.
 They can leave off the headlights for another 30 minutes, until - you guessed it - the 'Hours of Darkness', which nowadays endure from half an hour after sunset until half an hour before sunrise.

 Prior to 1989, cyclists could also wait until then before switching on their lights, and if you go back further, the 'hours of darkness' were 60 minutes shorter, starting a whole hour after sunset and ending an hour before sunrise.
-Go back further still, to before the roads were nationalised, and some counties didn't require lights at all during full moon!
+Go back further still, to before the roads were nationalised, and some counties didn't require lights at all during the full moon!
 It wasn't any lighter back then, but when things moved more slowly I guess we didn't need to see them coming so far off.

 Beware that some publishers of 'lighting-up times' are a bit careless and give the 'hours of darkness' instead.
 Don't trust any such data unless it clearly states the times of sunset and sunrise.

-The Euro-friendly clause
+The EU-friendly clause